Dowell-Lab/TFEA/README.md

 TFEA --config ./TFEA/test/test_files/test_config.ini --sbatch your_email@address.com
 ```

-Additionally, the following flags can be used to change some of the job parameters:
+Additionally, the following flags can be used to change some of the job parameters and specify a python virtual environment:

 ```
   --cpus CPUS           Number of processes to run in parallel.
 Warning: